Making homemade yogurt is simple, healthy and delicious. What more to say? Cheap, additive and sugar free.

 The Process

 Step 2.
-Allow milk to cool to 45c degrees.
+Allow milk to cool to 45c (113f) degrees.
 Don't go below this.
 In our warm kitchen cooling takes about 45 minutes.
-I set my phone count down timer to 30mins, then about every 5 mins thereafter.
+I set my phone count down timer to 45mins and forget about it until then.

 Step 3.
 Pour milk into your 'fermenting' pot.
-Add 1 tbsp live yogurt to milk.
+Add 2 tablespoons live yogurt to milk.
 Stir in well.

 We have a lined thermos style pot for this, it can also be used to keep food warm.
 The point it to keep the milk and culture warm and undisturbed over a period of time to allow fermentation to take place.

-Alternatively... some people have great success sealing and wrapping their pot-bowl-jar with a towel and leaving it in a warm place: a pre-warmed (and turned off) oven with the light left on, a warm cupboard.
-Instant Pots and yogurt makers can also be used if you have the space.
+Alternatively... mylar lined food boxes or delivery bags are increasingly available for purchase online, or recycle from any food delivery service.
+Some people have great success sealing and wrapping their pot-bowl-jar with a towel and leaving it in a warm place: a pre-warmed (and turned off) oven with the light left on, a warm cupboard.
+Instant Pots and yogurt makers can also be used if you own one.

 Step 4.
 We seal pot and leave overnight, up to 16 to 18 hours; until the milk is set firm enough for your preference and at the right level of sourness.
 You decide.
-Longer makes it more sour.
+Longer makes the yogurt more sour.

 Achieve your Health Goals